donvoorhies/oap/README.md

 - Removing versions + params (scopes) on URI's
 - Deferring/async js-files
 - Embedding "Above The Fold" Critical Path CSS, "defering" CSS-files and moving js from head to the footer
-- Minifying all HTML-used, by stripping line-breaks and unnecessary white-spaces

 Installation: